T Line (Sound Transit): Hilltop Extension

 A 2.4 mi extension of the T Line from Downtown Tacoma to the Stadium District and Hilltop neighborhood opened on September 16, 2023.
 It runs mostly in mixed traffic on Stadium Way, Division Avenue, and Martin Luther King Jr. Way; the project included the construction of six new stations and the relocation of the existing terminus at Theater District to Old City Hall station.
 The extension serves Stadium High School and the adjacent Stadium Bowl; Tacoma General Hospital; and St. Joseph Medical Center.

 The Hilltop Extension was approved by voters as part of the Sound Transit 2 ballot measure in 2008 and was estimated to cost $217 million, primarily paid for by local funding and federal grants.
 Construction began with a groundbreaking in November 2018 and track laying in June 2019 under the direction of Walsh Construction.
 By March 2021, construction was 75 percent complete, including most trackwork and installation of catenary poles.

 The T Line suspended operations and was replaced with shuttle buses for ten weeks beginning in August 2022 to connect the extension's tracks, electrical infrastructure, and other systems to the existing line.
 Unfortunately, a stray electric current was discovered, which meant that extra work was required to prevent corrosion.
 Since the shutdown, the station at Theater District was permanently closed due to its proximity to the new station at Old City Hall.

 The extension was expected to open in early 2023, but was delayed to later in the year due to construction issues that were identified after track installation.
 Sound Transit attributed some of the delay to incorrect city records on the location of utility lines as well as change orders for catenary pole installation.
 Construction was completed in July 2023, and testing with "simulated service" began that same month with reduced frequency on the entire line.
-The extension cost $282 million to construct and is projected to increase daily ridership to 2,000 to 4,000 by 2026 and over 10,800 by 2035.
+The extension cost $282 million to construct and daily ridership on the whole line was projected to increase to over 10,800 by 2035.
 It has spurred transit-oriented development in Hilltop and the Stadium District, including several multi-family residential buildings that opened in the 2020s.